iexcloud/docs/source/migrating-and-importing-data/loading-data-from-aws-s3.md

-# Loading Data from AWS S3
+# Load Data from an AWS S3 Bucket

 In few steps, you can import data from a CSV, JSON, or JSONL data file in your S3 bucket.